fasrc/User_Codes/Languages/Perl/README.md

 ### Contents:

-(1) sum_array.pl: Generates a random array and sums up its elements.
+(1) Example1: Generates a random array and sums up its elements.